single bottom, Diamond & CBN Usage Principals

 The desired surface finish affects coolant selection:

-• Water-Based Coolants provide a general-purpose finish, suitable for standard cutting and grinding.
+• check icon Water-Based Coolants provide a general-purpose finish, suitable for standard cutting and grinding.

-• Oil-Based Coolants offer a high-quality finish, ideal for optics or precision engineering.
+• check icon Oil-Based Coolants offer a high-quality finish, ideal for optics or precision engineering.

-• Synthetic Coolants provide a high-quality finish for precision grinding.
+• check icon Synthetic Coolants provide a high-quality finish for precision grinding.

-• Semi-Synthetic Coolants offer a high-quality finish, suitable for optics or precision engineering.
+• check icon Semi-Synthetic Coolants offer a high-quality finish, suitable for optics or precision engineering.

 Cooling Efficiency